 You’ll know the cable went the wrong way if you hear it going up the wall, but it won’t necessarily make a sound if it goes in that direction.
 Try running the cable in reverse from the beginning in order to remedy this.
-This method is not guaranteed to work, but that doesn’t mean you don’t have any other DIY options left.
+This method is not guaranteed to work, but that doesn’t mean you don’t have any other DIY options to unclog left.

 Use Baking Soda, White Vinegar, and Boiling Water

 Again, avoid using boiling water if you have a PVC pipe.
 First, pour a cup of baking soda down the drain.
 Make sure it really gets in the.
 You can use a funnel or measuring cup to make things easier.

 Then, slowly pour half a cup of distilled white vinegar into the drain.
 After you do that, you should be able to hear and see some ‘fizzing.’
 Once the fizzing starts, cover the drain and wait for it to stop.